armBookCodeExamples/Erratum/Chapter7/Readme.md

 Notice that this FSM is implemented from Code 7.9 to Code 7.12.
 Also notice that *gateOpenButton* and *gateCloseButton* belong to the *user_interface* module, while *gateOpenLimitSwitch* and *gateCloseLimitSwitch* belong to the *gate* module.

 ---

+### Code 7.18

+Code 7.18 is already explained using Figure 7.11 and the text in pages 322 to 324, however a more detailed explanation will be included here soon.

+---

+### Code 7.32

+An image is missing of "Intruder Detected".
+It will be soon added here. (internal reference: page 72)

+---